AmirShahhosseini/amirshahhosseini.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student at the Electrical Engineering department of KU Leuven, working in the STADIUS division under the supervision of <a href='https://scholar.google.com/citations?user=e1jfDwMAAAAJ'> Prof. Rodolphe Sepulchre </a> and co-supervision of Prof. Timothy O'Leary.
+I am a Ph.D. student at the Electrical Engineering department of KU Leuven, working in the STADIUS division under the supervision of <a href='https://scholar.google.com/citations?user=e1jfDwMAAAAJ'> Prof. Rodolphe Sepulchre </a> and co-supervision of <a href='https://scholar.google.com/citations?user=CxaDsg8AAAAJ&hl=en'>Prof. Timothy O'Leary <\a>.

+My Ph.D. research is focused on the development of an operator-theoretic approach to simulate and analyze spiking neural networks.

 CURRENT RESEARCH